Who can get extended benefit

 You don’t need to apply for extended benefit.
 When you tell us about the change we will look at your situation and extend your benefits automatically if you are eligible.

 You must tell us about the change as soon as possible.
-We can normally only give extended payments for Council Tax Support or Housing Benefit if you tell us within one calendar month of the change.
+We can normally only give extended payments for Housing Benefit if you tell us within one calendar month of the change.
 If you wait longer, you will need to give us a good reason for the delay.

 What to do when extended benefit ends

 You don’t need to do anything when the extended benefit ends if your circumstances are the same as they were at the start of the extended benefit period.
-We will stop or reduce your Housing Benefit or Council Tax Support based on the information you gave us then.
+We will stop or reduce your Housing Benefit based on the information you gave us then.
 If your circumstances have changed again, you need to tell us about the change.